dotnet/docs-aspire/docs/frameworks/dapr.md

 ### Explore Darp components with .NET Aspire

 Dapr provides many [built-in components](https://docs.dapr.io/concepts/components-concept), and when you use both Dapr with .NET Aspire you can easily explore and configure these components.
+These components are not to be confused with .NET Aspire components.
 For example, consider the following:

 - [Dapr—State stores](https://docs.dapr.io/concepts/components-concept/#state-stores): Call <xref:Aspire.Hosting.Dapr.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add an configured state store to your .NET Aspire app.
 - [Dapr—Pub Sub](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers): Call <xref:Aspire.Hosting.Dapr.IDistributedApplicationBuilderExtensions.AddDaprPubSub%2A> to add a configured pub sub to your .NET Aspire app.